Ketoprofen overdoseOrudis overdose; Oruvail overdose

 Before Calling Emergency

-- Patient's age, weight, and condition
+- Person's age, weight, and condition

-- Name of the product (ingredients and strengths, if known)
+- Name of the product (and strength, if known)

 - Time it was swallowed

 - If the medicine was prescribed for the person